This story may contain descriptions of PTSD symptoms, discussion of child sexual abuse, and the effects of trauma.

 What I’ve learned from writing about not having memories of my sexual trauma

-Here’s what I’ve learned these past 15 months: I am not alone.
+Here’s what I’ve learned these past two years: I am not alone.
 We are not alone.
 There are so many of us who have feelings deep down in our guts that something terrible happened to us and do not have a memory that clearly explains us to ourselves.
 We know in our bodies and in our triggers that we’ve experienced something traumatic.
 But our minds struggle without a clear narrative of what’s happened to us, and often we are filled with thoughts of self-blame and fear that we are making things up or overreacting.

 Look how many of us are dealing with memory and sexual trauma

 I get the extraordinary comfort of all your emails, messages and google analytics data to know how not alone I am, and I think it’s time you get to see it for yourself.
 I am not going to share stories that anyone has shared with me, they are not mine to tell, but what I am going to share with you is some data.
 It’s so rare that I rely on numbers for anything related to healing, but I think in this particular instance it can be helpful for you to get to see what I see.
 I share this with you not as some sort of expression of self-importance of my writing, but rather to demonstrate how good of company we all are in, because it isn’t about me, it’s about us.
 So here are some numbers: